Sir John Soane’s Museum

 Structural challenges included the removal of supports to the damaged stone cantilever staircase to No. 12.
 This required the renewal of some stone treads and the repair of others to ensure the structural paths were reliably reinstated.

-The insertion of a lift within a cupboard space at the back of the stone cantilever staircase to No.12 required the underpinning of walls for the lift pit and the careful trimming out of floors.
-While the re-modelling of the north, external wall at second floor level required large areas of structure to be removed in a sequenced manner.
+The insertion of a lift within a cupboard space at the back of the stone cantilever staircase to No.12 required the underpinning of walls for the lift pit and the careful trimming out of floors, while the re-modelling of the north external wall at second floor level meant large areas of structure had to be removed in a sequenced manner.